liorbenhorin/omni-zmq/README.md

 ![alt text](exts/lbenhorin.zmq.bridge/data/buttons.png)

 You should see the sensor data displayed on the server side.
-You can use the arrow keys on the server side to rotate the camera and the focal length slider.
+You can use the arrow keys on the server side to rotate the camera and the focal length slider (or mouse wheel).